giginet/Scipio/Sources/scipio/scipio.docc/build-pipeline.md

 $ xed .
 ```

-Remember, you should remove `Sources/main.swift` first.
+Remember, **you should remove `Sources/main.swift` first**.
 Because currently, you can't call top level async function from `main.swift` by swift-driver limitation.

 ### Edit your Package.swift